aws-samples/aws-ai-optimized-models/mnasnet/README.md

 The mnasnet model in this repo has been optimized to run on AWS infrastructure.

-For details on the original TPU implementation, please refer to this ![mnasnet original implementation]  https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet
+For details on the original TPU implementation, please refer to this [MnasNet original implementation](https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet)